Workshop for doctoral students: Joy of Writing in Cultural Studies 8.12.2021

 Responsible teacher: Jaana Vuori, firstname.lastname@example.org

 All students who will participate in the second part with papers/article manuscripts should send a short abstract/synopsis of their article (max.
-3000 characters) in English or Finnish to firstname.lastname@example.org before 4th October, 2021.
+3000 characters) in English or Finnish to email@example.com before 4th October, 2021.
 The participants will be informed about the access to the article workshop by 11th October.
 The article drafts should be delivered to other workshop participants by 15th November (via course Moodle).
-In addition, all students, including the students who will take part only in the open part of the workshop with lectures, should enroll to the course either via WebOodi (UEF students) or by sending an email to email@example.com from other universities) 15th November2021 by latest.
+There is still room for participating in the open part of the workshop with lectures.
+Please enroll by sending an email to firstname.lastname@example.org before 1st December (for coffee and refreshment serving).

 More information and the updated programme will be found in the course Moodle after 11th October.
 Students from outside UEF, please use Haka log-in with your university account credentials.

-14.15–14.30 Editorial Processes in the Finnish Context: Kulttuurintutkimus as an Example
+14.15–14.30 Juhana Venäläinen: Editorial Processes in the Finnish Context: Kulttuurintutkimus-journal

 14.30–15.00 Questions and Answers

-18.00 Conference programme and get-together in Siihtala cultural centrum.
+18.00 Conference programme and get-together in Artfactory Siihtala.
 For conference and work shop participants, free of charge.